IdeaCardsNFT/ideacardsnft.github.io/press-release.md

 seo:
   title: IdeaCardsNFT - Press Release
   description: >-
-    The #ideacards NFT experiment questions the future of intellectual property and creativity in the age of the blockchain.
+    The #ideacards NFT experiment questions the future of design, creativity and intellectual property in the blockchain era.
   extra:
     - name: 'og:type'
       value: website